ZCU104 board

 sudo dd status=progress oflag=sync bs=4M if=zcu104.img of=<DEVICE>

 Now, the microSD card should be ready to use.
-If it has been loaded successfully, you should be able to mount the two partitions (BOOT and rootfs) on your PC and browse the files.
-First, check if your system hasn’t auto-mounted the partitions.
-If not, then you can for example use:
+If it is loaded successfully, you will be able to mount the two partitions (BOOT and rootfs) on your PC and browse the files.
+First, check whether your system auto-mounted the partitions.
+If not, you can use:

 sudo mkdir -p /mnt/boot /mnt/rootfs